Laptop computer is not charging battery

 Some laptop manufacturers allow for batteries to be refreshed through the CMOS Setup.

 If your computer is still in warranty we suggest skipping to the next step.

 If the above steps have been completed, we suggest replacing the battery in the computer or AC adapter.
 In most situations it's a bad battery.

-If after following the above steps the computer is still unable to charge the battery a component within the laptop has failed and will need to be replaced.
+If after following the above steps the computer is still unable to charge the battery a component within the laptop has failed and needs to be replaced.
 Contact the computer manufacturer for information on getting the laptop serviced.
-Most likely the charger or inverter board will need to be replaced.
+Most likely the charger or inverter board needs to be replaced.